Federal Warrant Search: Lookup Guide for All 50 States (The Bad News)

 Is There a Background Check that Will Show a Federal Warrant?

-What shows up on a background check will depend on what type of background check is being performed.
+The information revealed in background screening will depend on what type of background check is being performed.
 A level 1 background check only returns information from a local or state.
 This means that a federal warrant will likely not show up.

 But what about other background check types such as an FBI check, federal background check, or a level 2 background check?